 This is a fool-proof recipe, that once you try it, you will realize how simple yet versatile it can be.
 Whether you want to make a flavorful homemade broth, a salad, or soup, use this dish to guide it through.

-How to Boil Chicken?
+How to Boil a Chicken Perfectly?

 - Pick the chicken – try to go with the best quality meat, and younger poultry, as the older they get the rougher the meat is.